Part 1: More than mammary glands

 Women must weight the advantages and possible side effects of lactation.
 Pain and dermatological consequences result from improper latching.
 Why is breatfeeding important?
 According to Health Save Blog, "There are multifarious proteins in breast milk which have been detected with unique benefits.
 Studies have shown that children that are fed only breast milk for at least 6 months and fed breast milk and other food formula for at least one year tend to have higher IQ than those that were not.
 Moreover, proteins that promote neurological development have not been fully elucidated.”

 The U.S. Department of Health and Human Services states, “For most babies, especially premature babies, breastmilk substitutes like formula are harder to digest than breastmilk.
 Formula and feeding supplies can cost well over $1,500 each year.
 Breastfed babies may also be sick less often, which can help keep your baby's health costs lower.
-Recent research shows that if 90% of families breastfed exclusively for 6 months, nearly 1,000 deaths among infants could be prevented.”
+Recent research shows nearly 1,000 infant deaths could be prevented if 90% of families breastfed exclusively for 6 months.
+A government prepared downloadable publication entitled “Your Guide to Breastfeeding” is available.

 The workplace might affect areola health and appearance.
 How?
 Large bosomed women working at desks that are too high could experience excessive friction against their areolae.
 This may cause callus or friction blisters.
 However, it is more common to experience friction related problems from improper lactation.
 Signs of a poor latch: